Azure/AZNFS-mount/README.md

 > Mount helper program for correctly handling endpoint IP address changes for Azure Blob NFS mounts.

-This script is required to support migration for NFSv3 enabled accounts.
+This script is required to support migration for NFSv3 enabled storage accounts.
 User has to install AZNFS package and mount the NFSv3 share using `-t aznfs` flag.
-This package will run a background job called **aznfswatchdog** to detect change in endpoint IP address for the mounted share.
-If there will be any change in endpoint IP, AZNFS will update the DNAT rules in the client machine to run IOps smoothly for the mounted share.
+This package will run a background job called **aznfswatchdog** to detect change in endpoint IP address for the mounted shares.
+If there will be any change in endpoint IP, AZNFS will update the DNAT rules in the client machine to run IOps smoothly for the mounted shares.

 This package picks a free private IP which is not in use by user's machine and mount the NFSv3 share using that IP and create a DNAT rule to route the traffic from the chosen private IP to original endpoint IP.

-**Supported Distros are Ubuntu/RedHat/Rocky/SUSE/Centos.**
+## Supported Distros

+AZNFS is supported on linux based distros which are listed below:

+- Ubuntu
+- RedHat
+- Rocky
+- SUSE
+- Centos

 ## Install Instructions

 - Download the latest **aznfs_install.sh** from https://github.com/Azure/BlobNFS-mount/releases/latest.
 - Make **aznfs_install.sh** execuatable and run it in linux machine.
-This will install aznfs package by correctly identifying the distro.
+This will install AZNFS package by correctly identifying the distro.
-- Follow the belwo code to download and run the script.
 	```
 	wget https://github.com/Azure/BlobNFS-mount/releases/download/<RELEASE_NUMBER>/aznfs_install.sh
 	chmod +x ./aznfs_install.sh